jphalimi/PythonForMIC/Doc/library/select.rst

       single: socket() (in module socket)
       single: popen() (in module os)

-   Among the acceptable object types in the sequences are Python :term:`file objects <file object>` (e.g. ``sys.stdin``, or objects returned by :func:`open` or :func:`os.popen`), socket objects returned by :func:`socket.socket`.
+   Among the acceptable object types in the sequences are Python file objects (e.g.
+   ``sys.stdin``, or objects returned by :func:`open` or :func:`os.popen`), socket
+   objects returned by :func:`socket.socket`.
 You may also define a :dfn:`wrapper` class yourself, as long as it has an appropriate :meth:`fileno` method (that really returns a file descriptor, not just a random integer).

    .. note::

       .. index:: single: WinSock

       File objects on Windows are not acceptable, but sockets are.
-On Windows, the underlying :c:func:`select` function is provided by the WinSock library, and does not handle file descriptors that don't originate from WinSock.
+On Windows, the underlying :cfunc:`select` function is provided by the WinSock library, and does not handle file descriptors that don't originate from WinSock.

-.. attribute:: PIPE_BUF

-   The minimum number of bytes which can be written without blocking to a pipe when the pipe has been reported as ready for writing by :func:`select`, :func:`poll` or another interface in this module.
-This doesn't apply to other kind of file-like objects such as sockets.

-   This value is guaranteed by POSIX to be at least 512.
-Availability: Unix.

-   .. versionadded:: 3.2

 .. _epoll-objects: